rgreenblatt/no_cot_math_public/write_up_filler.md

 More generally, whenever I report a p-value, I'll use paired t-tests to assess this.
 This results in much stronger statistical power because the problems that a given model gets right with/without repeats/filler are highly correlated.

+## Alternative types of filler tokens

+I test out using “ …” and lorem ipsum as filler instead of counting (“1 2 3“ and so on).
+For Opus 4.5 and the Easy-Comp-Math dataset, baseline (no filler/repeats) performance is 45%, using counting to 300 as filler gets 51%, repeating “ …” as filler gets 50%, and 300 words of lorem ipsum gets 51%.
+It seems that many types of filler tokens can be used.

 ## Minimal comparison on many models

 I only ran these full sweeps over the number of repeats and the filler number for some Anthropic models (Opus 4.5, Opus 4, Sonnet 4.5, Sonnet 4, Haiku 3.5, Haiku 3), but I ran a more minimal comparison for a larger range of models comparing no filler/repeats to what appeared to be the optimal quantity of filler/repeats based on the larger sweep on Anthropic models.[^all] (r=5 for Easy-Comp-Math, r=10 for Gen-Arithmetic, f=300 for Easy-Comp-Math, f=100 for Gen-Arithmetic.[^probs])